Equity and Inclusion

 Equity: Seeking to establish systems and practices that are fair and just, based on a recognition of individual differences and sociopolitical contexts that disproportionately impact some people more than others.

-Inclusion: Creating, inviting, and welcoming individuals into an environment where all people have an opportunity to learn and contribute.
+Inclusion: Creating an environment where all people have an opportunity to learn and contribute, and where all individuals are invited and welcome.
 Within the Humphrey School we seek always to include multiple and potentially divergent perspectives into a common community of inquiry and learning.

-The Humphrey School community developed a Diversity Strategic and Action Plan several years ago to affirm the school's commitment to diversity.
-The plan is used as a framework for concrete action to achieve the School's diversity goals by encouraging the diversity committee, faculty, staff, and students to assess the feasibility of various strategies; to implement strategies as appropriate; and to review periodically and report on progress in implementation through use of various performance indicators.
+The Humphrey School community has developed an Equity and Inclusion Strategy and Implementation Plan to affirm the school's commitment to diversity.
+The plan is used as a framework for concrete action to achieve the School's goals by encouraging the Equity and Inclusion Council, faculty, staff, and students to assess the feasibility of various strategies; to implement strategies as appropriate; and to review periodically and report on progress in implementation through use of goals, objectives and strategies.

-The Diversity Committee is responsible for generating discussion and initiatives that value and/or actively promote diversity and helping achieve the goals of the Diversity and Strategic Action Plan.
+The Equity and Inclusion Council is responsible for generating discussion and initiatives that value and actively promote equity, inclusion and diversity by helping achieve the goals established in the Equity and Inclusion Strategy & Implementation Plan.

 - Three staff members, appointed by the Dean for three-year terms